alexaulbach/RadarTracker/README.md

 - Upgrade function to convert the train-tracker radar to to radar-tracker (good learning subproject).
 - "Train Radar"  - some special type of locomotive/wagon.
 The train can be programmed to drive in circles to scan the area beside your rails in regular intervals, but needs excessive amounts of energy.
 - Add similar functionality to scan-robots.
 You can send them out and they will automatically reveal map.
+- Add a new radar-functionality, which scans 360˚ in a minute, but only those chunks, that have entities built on ground.
+Range depends only on power it can get.